UnlockedLabs/intro-to-web-dev-curriculum/content/git/reading/remote-repositories/index.md

 For the examples in this book, we refer to the default branch as `main`.
 However, depending on the Git settings on your computer, you might see a different one.
 This won't affect the performance of your project in any way.
-That said, GitHub defaults to `main` for all new repositories.
+That said, GitWeb defaults to `main` for all new repositories.
 To keep our work clear, we should match our local and remote branch names.

 {{% notice blue "Example" "rocket" %}}